TM (triode)

 The TM (from Telegraphie Militaire, also marketed as TM Fotos and TM Metal) was a triode vacuum tube for amplification and demodulation of radio signals, manufactured in France from November 1915 to around 1935.
 The TM, developed for the French Army, became the standard small-signal radio tube of the Allies of World War I, and the first truly mass-produced vacuum tube.
 Wartime production in France is estimated at no less than 1.1 million units.
-Copies and derivatives of the TM were mass-produced in the United Kingdom as Type R, in the Netherlands as Type E, in the United States and in Soviet Russia as P-5 and П7.
+Copies and derivatives of the TM were mass-produced in the United Kingdom as Type R, in the Netherlands as Type E, in the United States and in Soviet Russia as Р-5 and П-7.

 Development

 Development of the TM was initiated by colonel Gustave-Auguste Ferrié, chief of French long-distance military communications (Télégraphie Militaire).
 Ferrié and his closest associate Henri Abraham were well informed about American research in radio and vacuum technology.
 They knew that Lee de Forest's audion and the British gas-filled lamp designed by H. J. Round were too unstable and unreliable for military service, and that Irving Langmuir's pliotron was too complex and expensive for mass production.

 Shortly after the outbreak of World War I, a former Telefunken employee returning from the United States briefed Ferrié on the progress made in Germany and delivered samples of the latest American triodes, but again none of them met the demands of the Army.
 The problems were traced to insufficiently hard vacuum.
 Following suggestions made by Langmuire, Ferrié made a strategically correct decision to refine industrial vacuum pump technology that could guarantee sufficiently hard vacuum in mass production.
 The future French triode needed to be reliable, reproducible and inexpensive.

 In October 1914 Ferrié dispatched Abraham and Michel Peri to Grammont incandescent lamp plant in Lyon.
 Abraham and Peri started with copying American designs.
 As was expected, the audion was unreliable and unstable, the pliotron and the first three original French prototypes were too complex.
 By trial and error, Abraham and Peri developed a simpler and inexpensive configuration.
 Their fourth prototype, which had vertically placed electrode assembly, was selected for mass production and was manufactured by Grammont from February to October of 1915.
 This triode, known as the Abraham tube, did not pass the test of field service: many tubes were damaged during transportation.

 Ferrié instructed Peri to fix the problem, and two days later Peri and Jacques Biguet presented a modified design, with horizontally placed electrode assembly and the novel four-pin Type A socket (the original Abraham tube used an Edison screw with two additional flexible wires).
 In November 1915 the new triode was pressed into production and became known as the TM after the French service that developed it.
 Work by Ferrié and Abraham was nominated for the 1916 Nobel Prize in Physics.
 However, the patent was granted solely to Peri and Biguet, causing future legal disputes.